 Today I was very lucky to find Celeste Headlee’s TED Talk and in this talk in English, Celeste exposes 10 key principles to be a good conversationalist.
-They became so true and accurate that I decided to make a summary in Spanish for the blog.
+They became so true and accurate that I decided to make a summary for the blog.

 So without further ado let’s see what are the secrets behind every good conversationalist.

 Be present, in that precise moment.
 Don’t do any other activity outside of listening to the other person.

 Sometimes, while we are talking with the other, we start to think about the argument we will have with the boss, what we are going to have for dinner, etc. If you absolutely want to get out of the conversation, do so, but don’t be half-hearted.